 About the Series

 Every year, the University of Arkansas Press accepts submissions for the Miller Williams Poetry Series and from the books selected awards the $5,000 Miller Williams Poetry Prize in the following summer.
 For almost a quarter century the press has made this series the cornerstone of its work as a publisher of some of the country’s best new poetry.
 The series and prize are named for and operated to honor the cofounder and longtime director of the press, Miller Williams.
-The series is edited by Billy Collins.
+The series is edited by Patricia Smith.

 About the Prize